How to Unsubscribe from Newsletters at Scale: The Complete 2026 Guide

 - Review a list of all your subscriptions

-- Choose: Unsubscribe, Keep in Inbox, or Roll Up into digest
+- Choose: Unsubscribe, Keep in Inbox, or Roll Up into a daily digest

 - Receive a single "Rollup" email each day with all rolled-up newsletters